RonaldTinashe/Morabaraba.Core/README.md

     * An empty board
     * Both dark and light players issued 12 cows
     * An empty history
-* The user provides input in the form of a move and the history is implicitly provided as an input
-* The user in returns gets an updated history or error containing an error code, the offending move and the input history
 * Each move must correspond with the history
     * A player may only place a cow if they are in the placing phase
     * A player may only shoot if their turn forms a new mill